Meet Derek Lidow

 - Author, Startup Leadership

-Derek Lidow is a longtime global CEO, innovator and startup coach.
-He is widely-known as one of the world’s top experts on the electronics industry; his contributions include a number of value chain applications that have forever improved companies as diverse as Sony, Samsung, Philips, Goldman Sachs and IBM.
-Among his many accomplishments, Derek is a successful entrepreneur who built iSuppli, a leading market research firm.
-In 2010 he sold his company for $100 million to global information leader IHS.
+Derek Lidow has long demonstrated the rare ability to operate successfully in corporate, entrepreneurial, and academic environments.
+He is an experienced and successful global CEO, a researcher, an innovator, and a startup coach.
+Derek’s contributions include a number of value chain applications that have forever improved companies as diverse as Sony, Samsung, Philips, Goldman Sachs and IBM.
+His accomplishments include founding iSuppli, a leading market research firm, which Derek sold in 2010 for $100 million to global information leader IHS.

-He is a media commentator; Lidow’s coverage to date includes The New York Times, Wall Street Journal, BusinessWeek, Forbes, Bloomberg, The Economist, Nikkei, Reuters, and Taipei Times as well as many top bloggers.
+He is also a frequent media commentator.
+Coverage to date includes The New York Times, Wall Street Journal, Bloomberg BusinessWeek, Forbes, The Economist, Nikkei, Reuters, and Taipei Times.

 Derek’s degrees come from Princeton and Stanford where he earned a PhD in applied physics as a Hertz Foundation Fellow.
 He is based in New York City and Princeton, NJ. @DerekLidow.